-Grab your Nikon and book your ticket to Yosemite during firefall–fast!
+Grab your camera and book your ticket to Yosemite during firefall.

-For two weeks in mid to late February, photographers and tourists from across the world flock to this California national park to witness a stunning celestial illusion.
-Weather permitting, as the sun sets the Horsetail Fall waterfall is illuminated to the point that the streaming liquid looks like molten lava cascading down the face of El Capitan.
+In mid-to-late-February, photographers and tourists from across the world flock to this California national park to witness a stunning celestial illusion.
+Weather permitting, as the sun sets Horsetail Fall is illuminated making the streaming liquid look like molten lava cascading down the face of El Capitan.

 First captured in 1973 by photographer Galen Rowell, Horsetail Fall sits in a unique position that – with the right geometry, astronomy and physics – when the light is at the lowest optimal angle, the sun’s rays reflect off the granite behind the waterfall and cause this photograph-worthy phenomenon.

 For the firefall to happen, several weather conditions need to be right.
 There needs to be an adequate snow pack to provide water for the waterfall.
 And then, the temperatures in late February need to be warm enough to melt that snow.
 The sun will be in the right spot for a couple of weeks in February regardless – there just needs to be a waterfall in place.

 Today visitors can watch as Horsetail Fall in Yosemite Valley transforms into a “firefall.”
 Visit mid-to-late-February, when the setting sun makes Horsetail Fall near El Capitan appear to be on fire or even look like a river of gold falling down the valley’s cliffs 1,570 feet below.
 Photographers especially won’t want to miss this incredible sight.

 For best viewing, head to the El Capitan picnic area.